Strategies for Teaching Quantitative Concepts Online

 • Promoting conceptual understanding also means promoting skill fluency.

-• Class discussions provide opportunities to form explicit connections between mathematical concepts and an instructor-led conclusion supports those connections.
+• Class discussions provide opportunities to form explicit connections between mathematical concepts, and an instructor-led conclusion supports those connections.

 Collaborative learning is particularly helpful in statistics education.
-Technology can facilitate and promote collaborative exploration and inquiry allowing students to generate their own knowledge of a concept or new method in a constructivist learning environment.
-Group interactions have an important role in questioning and critiquing individual perspectives in a mutually supportive fashion so that a clear understanding of statistical concepts energy and knowledge of statistical ideas develops.
-Research has shown that it is important to discuss the output and results with the students and require them to provide explanations and justifications for the conclusions they draw from the output and to be able to communicate their conclusions effectively.
+Technology can facilitate and promote collaborative exploration and inquiry, allowing students to generate their own knowledge of a concept or new method in a constructivist learning environment.
+Group interactions have an important role in questioning and critiquing individual perspectives in a mutually supportive fashion so that a clear understanding of statistical concepts, energy, and knowledge of statistical ideas develops.
+Research has shown that it is essential to discuss the output and results with the students and require them to provide explanations and justifications for the conclusions they draw from the output and to be able to communicate their conclusions effectively.

 Source: http://www.ohiohighered.org